geetam-das-binani/automateazyassignment/README.md

 Dynamic Table with Pagination,Login Screen

 This project is a React-based application using Vite that features a dynamic table.
-The table fetches data from an API and includes pagination, sorting, and search functionality to provide an intuitive and efficient user experience.
+The table fetches data from an API and includes pagination to provide an intuitive and efficient user experience.

 ## Features